Google Tag Manager

 Cannot find a class

 Sections that the department has set to "no print" will not publish in Schedule Builder.
-For a section where you have been given the class number and/or permission number to enroll, you must do so directly from the Enrollment > Add option via your Student Center.
+For a section where you have been given the class number to enroll, you must do so directly from the "Add" option via your Student Center.

 Textbooks

-Under the class section information, once confirmed by the instructor, there will be a link to "Course Materials."
-This link will take you directly to the University Bookstore website to view required course material information and purchase materials as needed.
+In the class section information, once confirmed by the instructor, there will be a link to "Course Materials."
+This link will take you directly to the Bookstore website to view and purchase required course material as needed.

 A link to Course Materials can be found under class section information.